|시간 제한||메모리 제한||제출||정답||맞은 사람||정답 비율|

 Quine(A), where A is the phrase to Quine to create the sentence.

-If the sentence is not the result of a Quine operation, your output should be the phrase, not a quine.
+If the sentence is not the result of a Quine operation, your output should be the phrase,

 "HELLO WORLD" HELLO WORLD "IS A SENTENCE FRAGMENT" IS A SENTENCE FRAGMENT "IS THE NAME OF THIS PROBLEM" IS THE NAME OF THIS PROBLEM "YIELDS FALSEHOOD WHEN QUINED" YIELDS FALSEHOOD WHEN QUINED "HELLO" I SAID WHAT ABOUT "WHAT ABOUT" " NO EXTRA SPACES " NO EXTRA SPACES "NO"QUOTES" NO"QUOTES "" END